albert12132/albertwu.org/notes/contents/style_guide.md

 2. Make your code **concise**
 3. Make your code **efficient** (optional for this class)

-Sometimes these goals conflict with each other, and sometimes there are exceptions to the rules.
-Whatever you do, you should always try to make your code easy to read.
+Sometimes these goals conflict with each other, and **sometimes there are exceptions to the rules**.
+Whatever you do, you should always try to make your code easy to read -- use your judgement.

 Some of these guidelines will have one or more of the following marks: